gcastex/Data_Cleaning_Final_Project/CodeBook.md

 The Inital data presented the following variables, for each of wich we have kept the mean and standard deviation observations:

 tBodyAcc_XYZ
 tGravityAcc_XYZ
 tBodyAccJerk_XYZ
 tBodyGyro_XYZ
 tBodyGyroJerk_XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc_XYZ
 fBodyAccJerk_XYZ
 fBodyGyro_XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 Abbreviations:
--mean: Mean value
+*mean: Mean value
--std: Standard deviation
+*std: Standard deviation

 To this list of variables, we have added "activity" and "subject" which were stored in independant datafiles in the initial dataset.

 ## Complete list of variables in tidy_dataset.csv

 The file contains 10299 observations and 68 variables:
-"subject":  id of the subject. number between 1 and 30 "activity": activity of the subject among the 6 following activities: LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS
+"subject":  id of the subject. number between 1 and 30
+"activity": activity of the subject among the 6 following activities: LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS
 "tBodyAcc_mean_X"
 "tBodyAcc_mean_Y"
 "tBodyAcc_mean_Z"
 "tBodyAcc_std_X"
 "tBodyAcc_std_Y"
 "tBodyAcc_std_Z"
 "tGravityAcc_mean_X"